 The buy-to-let boom is continuing, and investors are increasingly looking for new areas in which to invest.

 Southampton might not seem like an obvious choice at first glance, but in fact it’s becoming a buy-to-let hotspot.
-New investment, a major university, and, of course, the airport, are all factors that contribute to sky-high rental yields: a survey last year suggested that the average yield in the area is close to nine per cent.
+New investment, two universities, and an airport are all factors that contribute to strong rental yields.

-So where are the best areas for buy-to-let in Southampton?
+So where are the best areas for buy-to-let in Southampton for 2017?

 Buy-to-let hotspots in Southampton